chazzofalf/BoxCode/README.md

 ```
 BoxCode OPERATION input output
 OPERATION
 -e Encode a text into a image.
+Squared.
+-e1 Encode a text into a image.
+Single Line.
 -d Decode a text from a image.
 ```